DOKOS-TAYOS/DifferentialLab/docs/user-guide.md

 The plot is interactive (zoom, pan) via the matplotlib toolbar at the bottom.
 Vector animations can be exported to MP4.

+## Complex Problems *(experimental)*

+**Note:** Complex Problems is still in development and may contain bugs.
+Use with caution.

+Click **Complex Problems** from the main menu to open the selection dialog.
+Each problem has custom parameters, statistics, and visualizations.

+### Coupled Harmonic Oscillators

+A one-dimensional chain of N oscillators with configurable masses, coupling constants, and coupling types.
+Select it from the list, configure the number of oscillators and physical parameters, then solve.
+The result dialog shows mode shapes, time evolution, and phase-space views specific to the coupled system.

 ## Function Transforms

-Click **Transforms** from the main menu to open the transform dialog.
+Click **Function Transform** from the main menu to open the transform dialog.
 Enter a scalar function `f(x)` (e.g. `sin(x)`, `exp(-x**2)`), optionally with parameters (`a=1.0, b=2`), and choose a transform: